 Wedding hashtags are still going strong, but have you thought about using a wedding Snapchat filter to up your social media game for the big day?
 These graphic overlays add another fun visual element to photo or video Snaps that guests are sure to love.

 Snapchat is especially fun to use at weddings because the pics and clips can give an awesomely candid and intimate look at the celebration as it's unfolding.
-"From the mimosa toast at the start of the day to the sweet images of the bride and groom dancing the night away, you want to capture every special moment," says Alisha Sims of Alisha Sims Photography.
+"From the toast at the start of the day to the sweet images of the bride and groom dancing the night away, you want to capture every special moment," says Alisha White of Alisha White Photography.

 Why You Should Set up a Snapchat Geofilter for Your Wedding